 Careers and Employability Service

-Contacting the Careers & Employability ServiceIf you're looking for 1-to-1 advice you can book an appointment with our advisers via phone or by video.
+Contacting the Careers & Employability ServiceIf you're looking for 1-to-1 advice you can book an appointment with our advisers face to face, via phone or by video.
 You can book a 20 minute appointment online at MyCareer to talk to one of our Information and Employment Advisers, Student Enterprise or Volunteering team.
-We also offer longer guidance appointments, you can book these by emailing email@example.com or call 023 9284 2684.
-The Careers and Employability building on Guildhall Walk is open Monday to Friday from 10-12pm and 2-4pm.
+We also offer longer guidance appointments, you can book these by visiting us, emailing firstname.lastname@example.org or call 023 9284 2684.
+The Careers and Employability building on Guildhall Walk is open Monday to Friday from 8.30am to 4.00pm

 The Careers and Employability Service offers support to students and graduates in areas including part-time jobs, career planning, work experience, volunteering, placements, business startup and graduate jobs.
 They'll support your entry into graduate work, further study or starting up a business.